canjs/canjs/docs/can-guides/experiment/chat/chat.md

 Breaking down an application into many isolated and potentially reusable components is a critical piece of CanJS software architecture.

 Custom elements are defined with [can-component].
-Components render their `view` within the element with an instance of their `ViewModel`.
-By default their `view` only has access to that data in the `ViewModel`.
+Components render their `view` with a `ViewModel` instance.
+By default, their `view` only has access to the data in the `ViewModel`.
 You can use [can-stache-bindings event and data bindings] like [can-stache-bindings.toChild] and [can-stache-bindings.twoWay] to pass data between custom elements.

 > __Key take-away:__  [can-component] makes custom elements.
 Break down your application